Snifty/tokusentai/README.md

 based on [discord.js](https://discord.js.org)

-i prefer using [standardjs](https://standardjs.com) when writing javascript. i usually fix all errors my linter gives me. to set up your own developing environment do this:
+i prefer using [standardjs](https://standardjs.com) when writing javascript.

+to set up your own developing environment do this:
   1. `git clone https://github.com/Markussss/tokusentai`
   2. create a copy of `.env_example` named and name it `.env`